mrtnetwork/bitcoin/README.md

 - Time-Locked Transactions: These transactions have a predetermined time or block height before they can be spent, adding security and functionality to Bitcoin smart contracts.

 - Coinbase Transactions: The first transaction in each block, generating new Bitcoins as a block reward for miners.
 It includes the miner's payout address.

+### Create Transaction
+Using this package, you can create a Bitcoin transaction in two ways: either through the `BtcTransaction` struct or the `BitcoinTransactionBuilder` struct
+- BtcTransaction: To use the `BtcTransaction` struct, you should have a general understanding of how Bitcoin transactions work, including knowledge of UTXOs, scripts, various types of scripts, Bitcoin addresses, signatures, and more.
+We created examples and tests to enhance your understanding.
+An example of this transaction type is explained below, and you can also find numerous examples in the [`test`](https://github.com/MohsenHaydari/bitcoin/tree/main/test) folder.

+- BitcoinTransactionBuilder: Even with limited prior knowledge, you can utilize this class to send various types of transactions.
+Below, I've provided an example in which a transaction features 8 distinct input addresses with different types and private keys, as well as 10 different output addresses.
+Furthermore, additional examples have been prepared, which you can find in the [`example`](https://github.com/MohsenHaydari/bitcoin/tree/main/example) folder.

 ### Addresses
 - P2PKH A P2PKH (Pay-to-Public-Key-Hash) address in Bitcoin represents ownership of a cryptocurrency wallet by encoding a hashed public key